-CBSE CTET Exam Schedule 2023 & Download Prospectus.
-Central Board of Secondary Education (CBSE) will hold the Central Teacher Eligibility Test (CTET) July 2023 at various examination centres spread across the country.
-The application process for CTET July 2023 will begin very soon at ctet.nic.in.
+CBSE CTET Exam Schedule 2025 & Download Prospectus.
+The Central Board of Secondary Education (CBSE) will hold the Central Teacher Eligibility Test (CTET) in July 2025 at various nationwide examination centers.
+The application process for CTET July 2025 will begin very soon at www.ctet.nic.in.

-Candidates who have not registered for the exam can apply before deadline.
-CTET July 2023 will be held on the notified date.
-Candidates can register for the exam online at ctet.nic.in.
+Candidates who have not registered for the exam can apply before the deadline.
+CTET July 2025 will be held on the notified date.
+Candidates can register for the exam online at www.ctet.nic.in.
 Candidates can pay the application fee till the closing date.

 The exam will be held in 135 cities of India.
 Candidates can choose their exam city preferences.
-The exam will be held following all the precautionary measures in order to protect the candidates from getting infected from Coronavirus.
+The exam will be held following all the precautionary measures to protect the candidates from getting infected with Coronavirus.

-Applicants must have passed class 12 or equivalent with at least 50 per cent marks.
-For class one to five, they must also pass or appear in the final year of the four-year Bachelor of Elementary Education (BElEd)/ two-year. diploma in elementary education/bachelor of elementary education/ BEd.
-While for class six to eight, candidates must have passed or appeared in BEd/BElEd.
+Applicants must have passed class 12 or equivalent with at least 50% marks.
+Classes one to five must also pass or appear in the final year of the four-year Bachelor of Elementary Education (BElEd)/ two-year.

-All the CTET aspirants are advised to keep a close check on the official website (ctet.nic.in) for all the latest updates on the Central Teacher Eligibility Test.
+All CTET aspirants are advised to check the official website (www.ctet.nic.in) for all the latest updates on the Central Teacher Eligibility Test.

 CTET | CTET Exam details |